Lepidozona retiporosa (Carpenter, 1864)

 Depth Range: (Usually < 15 m depth in California)

 General Notes and Observations: Locations, abundances, unusual behaviors:

-I have encountered this species a number of times clinging to subtidal
+I have encountered this species occasionally clinging to

 This closeup of the mantle shows the scattered, oval scales on the dorsal surface, and the spicules which are visible along the mantle margin.